jayce4610/auto-annotated-portfolio/content/pages/projects/go-diary.md

       discourages honest self-expression.

-      **Difficulty Putting Emotions into Words** – Users may struggle to articulate their feelings
+      *   **Difficulty Putting Emotions into Words** – Users may struggle to articulate their feelings.

     elementId: ''
     styles: